clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

 #.
 Optionally, you can include additional bundles with the base image.

    #.
 Identify the desired bundles on the |CL| website's
-      :ref:`available-bundles` page or execute the
+      :ref:`bundles` page or execute the
       :command:`swupd bundle-list -a` command.

    #.
 Create reference files for the identified bundles.
 For example,